 - Principal Investigator:

-- Develop, implement, and evaluate an ED-PCP Connector program using a health information technology-based intervention to reduce ED utilization and increase primary care access for Medicaid patients who do not have a regular source of primary care.
+- Develop, implement, and evaluate an ED-PCP Connector program using a health IT-based intervention to reduce ED utilization and increase primary care access for Medicaid patients who do not have a regular source of primary care.
+(Ongoing)

 - Improve Medicaid patients’ satisfaction with care and improve communications between the ED and PCPs through use of an ED-PCP Connector program.
 (Ongoing)